ayushk0/bookVault/README.md

 Starting front end
 * Build application

-This command will start the mongodb and the front end part.
+This command will start the app.
 ```
 npm start
 ```